wp-plugins/vat-moss/readme.txt

 	* Select the transactions to be included
 	* The plugin will only present sales to EU consumers so you cannot select invalid sales records
 	* Specify the quarter for the submission
-	* Review the MOSS report and then generate an electronic upload files in a format suitable the Austrian, Belgian, Estonian, German, Lithuanian, Luxembourg, Polish and UK tax authorities (to be expanded as information and tax authority services becomes available)
+	* Review the MOSS report and then generate an electronic upload files in a format suitable the Austrian, Belgian, Cypriot, Danish, Estonian, German, Latvian, Lithuanian, Luxembourg, Polish and UK tax authorities (to be expanded as information and tax authority services becomes available)
-	* Coming soon: Cypriot, Danish, Irish and Dutch
+	* Coming soon: Irish and Dutch
 	* Coming later: France, Italy
-	* The Spanish and Slovakian tax authorities do not intend to support electronic file uploads
+	* The Greek, Spanish and Slovakian tax authorities do not intend to support electronic file uploads

 **Videos**